Monte Carlo pathwise sensitivities for barrier options: Conclusions

 \section{Conclusions}

 We adjusted the idea of pathwise sensitivities to the idea of the one-step survival Monte Carlo method suggested by Glasserman and Staum \cite{staum}.
-It followed, that we were able to calculate the pathwise sensitivities of options with discontinuous payoffs, namely barrier options.
-In the numerical results, we saw that these differentiations behave stable and can be calculated efficient related to finite differences, without evaluating a second path.
-It followed, that there appears no problem in choosing a discretization step width for balancing accuracy and stability, which would depend on the input parameters and the underlying Greek.
-Since we already obtained a time saving for only one Greek, we expect it to be even better for higher dimensional calibrations, particularly because many calculations of the recursion formula for another Greek can be saved.
+It followed, that we were able to calculate the pathwise sensitivities of options with discontinuous payoff, namely barrier options.
+In the numerical results, we saw that these derivatives behave stable and can be calculated efficiently related to finite differences, without evaluating a second respectively a third path.
+It followed, that there appears no problem in choosing a discretization shift size for balancing accuracy and stability, which would depend on the input parameters and the underlying Greek.

-Furthermore, we expect that the algorithm can be expended for second order Greeks, while we can smooth out the discontinuity at the last time-step.
+In the case study, we calibrated a CoCo-Bond, which we modelled with time-dependent barrier levels and saw that the new pathwise sensitivity estimator outperformed one-step survival (with finite differences) in terms of computation time.
+Furthermore, we determined a further advantage, since being without discretization error, the pathwise sensitivities improved the radius of convergence of the calibration.

-For a simplified presentation, we derived the algorithm within the classical Black-Scholes model.
-But, as we used a more general notation for the recursions of the paths and the recursions of the differentiations of the path, the extension to other models, e.g.\ with more complicated survival zones (e.g.\ for stochastic parameters), should be applicable as well.
-Furthermore, the extension to non-constant parameters will work as follows: Using smaller time steps, it is assumable that the parameters are constant in these steps.
+The extension to non-constant parameters will work as follows: Using smaller time steps, it is assumable that the parameters are constant in these steps.
 Then, at the observation dates, our algorithm can be applied, with constant parameters and a smaller step width.

-Stochastic parameters will lead to more complicated survival zones (where now also the stochastic parameters play a role), but the ideas presented herein should be applicable as well.
-We also believe, that the method of pathwise sensitivities can be adapted to other kinds of options with path-dependent, discontinuous payoffs.

-In the case study, we calibrated a Coco-Bond, which we modeled with discretely monitored barrier options and saw that the standard Monte Carlo estimator only worked viable for a huge amount of simulations.
-With the one-step survival pathwise sensitivities estimator on the other hand, we detected a fast and stable estimator for the calibration of the Coco-Bond.